ryanatkn/gro/src/lib/docs/config.md

 and you can provide your own `package_json` hook to mutate the `pkg`, return new data, or return `null` to be a no-op.

-Typical usage would modify `pkg.exports` during this step to remove modules that aren't public API.
+Typical usage would modify `pkg.exports` during this step to define the public API.

 ### when 'updating_well_known'